 In September, we made teach mode available to a small group of users in a closed alpha program.
 We were surprised and delighted by the results!
 Teach mode alpha testers used their personal agents to successfully perform tasks across a variety of websites — including X, Spotify, YouTube, and Discord.

 Together, our alpha group has made hundreds of lessons and has given us huge amounts of valuable feedback to improve the experience.
-We know that bringing in even more users will help us to accelerate even faster, and so we’re opening up the waitlist for you to apply to become a beta tester.
+We know that bringing in even more users will help us to accelerate even faster, so we have opened up teach mode beta to all r1 users.
 You can register your interest by entering your email address below, and stay tuned for more information as we get closer to launching the beta program later this year.

 our thinking behind teach mode